esythe/Portfolio/AdventureWorks/README.md

 Official documentation and installation guide:
 https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure

-AdventureWorks is a fictional retail company dataset designed to simulate:
+AdventureWorks is a dataset designed by Microsoft to simulate:
 - Internet and reseller sales.
 - Customers and geographic regions.
 - Products, inventory, and logistics.